-Collectives and non-profit organizations may apply directly to CKAF without a sponsor.
+Individual artists, collectives, and non-profit organizations may apply directly to CKAF without a sponsor.
 These applications must meet the following requirements:

 - i.
+Individuals applying directly must: - a.
+Establish or possess a bank accounting in their own name; payment of the grant cheque must be made to the applicant signing the application and grant agreement. - b.
+Be professional artists, who have developed skills through training and/or practice and: is recognized as such by artists working in the same artistic traditions; has a history of public presentation or publications; seeks payment for their work; and actively practices their art. - c.
+Submit two letters of reference from individuals who cans speak to their ability to execute the proposed project as set out in the application. - d.
+Individuals without a sponsor may be required as part of their CKAF agreement to provide additional reports to provide sufficient accountability on the use of funds. - e.
+All individuals are required to satisfy the CKAF requirements including proof of insurance and reports (see Funding Section H.6 for details on proof of insurance and reports). - ii.
+Collectives applying directly must:

-Collectives applying directly must: - Establish or possess a bank account in the name of the collective.
+- Establish or possess a bank account in the name of the collective.
 Payment of the grant cheque will not be issued to any individual member within the collective. - b.
 Have three members, who must be listed on and sign the application and grant agreement. - c.
 Submit two letters of reference from individuals who can speak to the collective's ability to execute the proposed project as set out in the application. - d.
-Collectives without a sponsor may be required as part of their CKAF agreement to provide additional communication reports to the CKAF staff in order to provide sufficient accountability on the use of funds. - e.
-All collective types are required to satisfy the CKAF requirements including proof of insurance and reports (see Funding Section H.6 for details on proof of insurance and reports).

-- ii.
-A charitable organization or incorporated non-profit organization applying directly must: - a.
+Collectives without a sponsor may be required as part of their CKAF agreement to provide additional reports to provide sufficient accountability on the use of funds. - e.
+All collective types are required to satisfy the CKAF requirements including proof of insurance and reports (see Funding Section H.6 for details on proof of insurance and reports). - iii.
+An incorporated non-profit organization or registered charity applying directly must: - a.
 Have two members sign the application and grant agreement on behalf of the organization. - b.
 Provide their most recent audited Year-End Financial Statements, which have been reviewed by a chartered accountant or the most recent unaudited Financial Statement if an audited version is not available.
-The statement must be signed by representative of the board or governing body. - iii.
-Each application must have one lead applicant (a collective or organization) which meets the requirements in C.2.c.
+The statement must be signed by representative of the board or governing body. - iv.
+Each application must have one lead applicant (an individual, collective or organization) which meets the requirements in C.2.c.
 Eligibility.
-This collective or organization is responsible for managing the project, the funds, and the application and reporting. - iv.
+This individual, collective or organization is responsible for managing the project, the funds, and the application and reporting. - v.
 Projects may have community partners.
 These partners may be collectives, non-profit, or for-profit organizations.
 They must be described in the application and submit a letter of agreement outlining their role in the project.
 They may make donations in-kind, but there cannot be an exchange of funds.
 There is no limit on the number of community partners.